axibase/atsd/administration/user-authorization.md

 Permissions to view a portal are granted at the User Group level.

-Permissions are enforced for both templates and regular portals.
+Permissions are enforced for both template portals and regular portals.

 ### All Portals Permission